johnny49r/watt-iz/README.md

 ## Firmware Development
 All hardware necessary to interface with an Integrated Development Environment (IDE) such as Visual Studio Code.
 Auto download mode is supported – no buttons to push to initiate firmware download.

+## How to Acquire API Keys
+### Google API Key
+A google API key is needed to obtain access to STT, TTS, and Language Translator services.
+  - Go to https://console.cloud.google.com and sign in (or create a new) Google account.
+  - Click the project selector (top bar) → New Project → give it a name → Create.
+  - Make sure your new project is selected.
+  - In the left menu, go to APIs & Services → Library.
+  - Search for the service you need (e.g., Speech-to-Text, Translate, Maps, etc.).
+  - Click the API → Enable.
+  - Important: For the Watt-IZ environment, make sure you enable the following services:
+      - Speech To Text
+      - Text To Speech
+      - Language Translator
+  - Go to APIs & Services → Credentials.
+  - Click Create Credentials → API Key.
+  - Your API key is generated—copy and save it securely.
+  - (Recommended) Click Restrict Key:
+  - Limit which APIs it can access.
+  - Add application restrictions (IP, HTTP referrer, or app type).
+  - Save changes.
+  - If required by the API:
+  - Go to Billing and attach a billing account to your project.
+  - Copy the API key to the Watt-IZ configuration file (see Watt-IZ User Manual for details).

+### OpenAI (Chat GPT) API Key
+An openAI API key is required to access Chat GPT services.
+Use the following steps to acquire a new key:
+  - Go to https://platform.openai.com and sign in (or create an account).
+  - Click your profile icon (top-right) → View API keys (or go directly to the API Keys page from the dashboard).
+  - Click Create new secret key.
+  - Give the key a name (optional but recommended).
+  - Copy the key immediately and store it securely - You will not be able to view it again!
+  - (Recommended) Set usage controls:
+  - Go to Settings → Billing to add a payment method if required.
+  - Review Usage Limits to avoid unexpected charges.
+  - Use the key in your application:
+  - Copy the API key string to the Watt-IZ configuration file on the SD card (see Watt-IZ User Manual for details).

 ### More Information
 For additional information, read the file "Watt-IZ User Manual.pdf" contained on the SD card in each Watt-IZ basic kit.